It was close to one hundred degrees today in New York City.

 I grew up with no air conditioning on the premises to help us navigate sultry Bronx summers.
 My father frequently opined that feeling the

-heat was all in our heads—a state of mind.
+heat was in our heads—a state of mind only.
 This mentality from up above, and

 the fact that an air conditioner would have blown a fuse every time we turned one